-The Brasov roast recipe represents a delicious typical Hungarian recipe representing a pork stew with lots of garlic mixed with french fries and served with pickles, amazing.
-It is an ideal recipe for dinner but it is also consumed at lunch, it is relatively simple to make, and I invite you to try it too because it is very tasty.
+The Brasov roast recipe represents a delicious typical Hungarian recipe representing a pork stew with lots of garlic mixed with French fries and served with pickles, amazing.
+This dish is a lunch or dinner winner!
+It's super easy and crazy flavourful, so you got a give it a try.

-The history of this recipe is quite controversial, and there are several opinions about how this recipe was born and where its name comes from.
-I remain of the opinion that the Brasov roast recipe (Brassói aprópecsenye) was made and served on the train that runs between Budapest and Brasov, a city in Transylvania, and this recipe is also the closest to the one we make today.
+The history of this recipe is quite controversial.
+There are several opinions about how this recipe was born and where its name comes from.
+I believe the Brasov roast recipe (Brassói aprópecsenye) originated on the train route between Budapest and Brasov, a city in Transylvania.
+This recipe closely resembles the version we make today.

 After slicing all the meat, I put it in a bowl and continued with the rest of the ingredients.